Experience Walking and Hiking

 The track follows alongside an electric fence down to a small pebbly beach.
 Cross the bridge and up the steep steps to Kyle St. Turn right, walk 30m to the walkway on the right between fences.
 Follow the signs and path through paddocks and coast, to the end of Penguin St. Enjoy the views across Omaha Bay from the seat.

 Continue up the grassed reserve to a small set of steps and around in front of the houses to the reserve with clifftop pohutukawa at the end of Cotterell St. Head north, observe the very good views over Nordic Beach and Leigh Harbour, then descend to a series of steps over a small stream and through native bush.
 The steps ascend to Kowhai Tce which leads to the end of Cumberland St. Cross the grass reserve straight ahead, which leads to Harbour View Rd and the Leigh Cemetery.
+Remember to keep dogs on a lead as little blue penguins nest along this coastline.

 Leigh Harbour Walkway